-Garzed monitors every plot continuously.
-When a bed's soil drops below target, it fires that plot's smart valve in short pulses, checks again, and stops when the soil is right.
+Garzed monitors the soil in each area continuously.
+When one drops below target, it fires that valve in short pulses, checks again, and stops when the soil is right.

 Off-the-shelf gear you can buy on Amazon.
-Pair one of each per plot and Garzed handles the rest.
+Pair one of each per area and Garzed handles the rest.

 Garzed is currently invite-only.
 Request access below — paid plans include a 30-day free trial when your invite arrives.